NLCaceres/mlb-team-schedule/README.md

   - These fixtures can likely be defined within each test file so they can be specific and only provide necessary info
 - Drop `requirements.in` in favor of simply embracing `pyproject.toml`
   - Unfortunately, there seems to be some issue with `setuptools`, `wheels`, and `pip-tools` that will hopefully be solved fairly soon!
-### Svelte
-- Consider moving any Svelte notes into the Svelte Readme in the `client` directory
-- Svelte 4 is now an option!
-BUT Svelte-Navigator is currently the main issue as it lags behind in development
-  - Svelte-Routing is an option since it, now, includes the useLocation hook
-- If Flask changes the selected team, use the new team to theme the app, i.e. instead of Dodger blue, use Yankee blue, etc.
-  - Is it possible to dynamically update the favicon?
-  - Similarly, can the individual detail view of a game be better themed based partly on the opposing team?
-  - Use DayJS or Date-Fns to help draw the calendars, in particular grabbing the day of the week each month starts
-- Provide a view that shows the box score of a game in progress AND completed games
-  - Best to directly call the MLB stats API to limit work of Flask server and reduce storage cost in DB
-    - Update in real time? setInterval API call? websocket?
-- Update calendar view
-  - Double header -> Diagonally or horizontally split box?
-  - Update Image Component to not only provide a placeholder but lazy load only when on-screen
-- If dropping Bootstrap, one of the first components that can be improved is the Modal via the new `<dialog>` elem
-  - Partially because testing Svelte Slots currently requires making test components because there is no simple internal Svelte createSlot API
-- `Utility` directory could use a reorganization since the directories inside aren't particularly related
-  - After reorganizing, it might be easier to group tests with their components as well as group related components into small-ish folders
-  - Also after reorganizing, the `Utility/Functions` directory could use a bit of re-examining
-    - `CreateCalendar` might fit best in the `Calendar` component directory and definitely needs testing
-    - `CreateSvgElement` mostly relies on DomPurifier so testing might be unnecessary
-      - Since `Lodash.ts` is a dependency of `CreateSvgElement`, this seems to be the part to test
-        - Also, thanks to this simple helper func, the `lodash` npm package can probably be dropped
-        - Also it would be helpful to rename this file for better descriptiveness
-    - `DynamicEventBinding` is an incredibly powerful option for Components BUT completely unused at the moment so it may be a case of optimizing too early, and better to drop rather than work out the testing
-    - A `StringHelper` file would probably be super helpful to process a number of strings across the app, in particular:
-      - Trim concatenated `string` props as well as CSS & Style strings
-      - Identify empty strings (i.e. "") since Svelte Props can't be set to Optional via the `?` marker
-        - An alternative around this limitation is either:
-          - `export let someProp: someClass | undefined = undefined`
-          - `export let someProp: Optional<someClass> = undefined` via a type alias like `type Optional<T> = T | undefined;`

 ### Railway
 - Similar to Heroku, it should autodetect both the requirements.txt as well as the package.json, and run the needed buildpacks to setup dependencies